 - Your doctor should do blood tests to check your liver before you start JUXTAPID, if your dose is increased, and while you take JUXTAPID.
 If your tests show some liver problems, your doctor may adjust your dose of JUXTAPID or stop it altogether.

 - Tell your doctor if you have had liver problems, including liver problems while taking other medicines.

-of liver problems.
-Tell your doctor right away if you have any of these symptoms
+- Tell your doctor right away if you have any of these

 - yellowing of your eyes or skin